ssenmosip/mosip-temp-documentation/MOSIP-Java-coding-standards.md

 ## 5.2 Documentation comments

 Documentation comments are used to generate the javadoc files.
-Please refer to \&lt;TODO\&gt; file for more information.

 # 6Declarations